ApiLogicServer/Docs/docs/Sample-Integration.md

     > Rules are 40X more concise than legacy code, as [shown here](https://github.com/valhuber/LogicBank/wiki/by-code){:target="_blank" rel="noopener"}.

     Rules are declared in Python, simplified with IDE code completion.
-The `apply_customizations` process above has simulated the process of using your IDE to declare logic.
+The `add-cust` process above has simulated the process of using your IDE to declare logic.

     Observe rules can be debugged using standard logging and the debugger: